Most people don’t realize that driving in Japan is a way to experience much more hidden beauty than one could expect.

 - 10. Some little-known Japan-specific things to know when driving in Japan

 1. Familiarize yourself with the Japanese road signs before you go

-When people think about driving in Japan they usually get overwhelmed by a number of legitimate fears about how to get around, read Japanese street signs, manage driving in places that they don’t know.
-While it’s understandable to have these worries, after a closer look you’ll realize that it’s not that hard after all.
+When people think about driving in Japan, they usually get overwhelmed by several legitimate fears about getting around, reading Japanese street signs, and managing driving in places they don’t know.
+While it’s understandable to have these worries, after a closer look, you’ll realize that it’s not that hard after all.

-Granted the names of locations and of roads might look rather complicated to many people, but other than that, signs are not very different from the ones you may be used to.
+Granted, the names of locations and roads might look rather complicated to many people, but other than that, signs are not very different from the ones you may be used to.
 Road signs indicating places are almost always written in both Japanese and English, making it pretty easy for most people to navigate.

 There are, however, certain signs with meanings that you might not immediately intuit.
 One notable exception for American drivers is the Japanese “stop” sign which resembles the U.S. “yield.”